 Loaded Baked Potato Soup Recipe Instructions:

 Cook your bacon to a crisp and crumble set to the side.
 Leave the pan on the stove on medium.
 Add the butter to the pan with the bacon grease.
 Add the onion, garlic, and potatoes.
-Cook for 7 minutes.
+Cook the loaded baked potato soup for 7 minutes.

 Take all of the items in the pan and place it in a large pot over medium heat.
 Add the flour, salt and pepper, and stir.